python/mypy/README.md

 supported, including these:

- - function overloading does not work properly in all cases, including some instances of method overriding
+ - function overloading does not work properly in all cases, including some instances of method overriding, and keyword arguments
- - no 'dynamic' classes
+ - no 'Dynamic' classes
  - there is no way to use dynamic typing by default for top-level code

 The current development focus is to support a good subset of Python